Some Tips and Expert Advice on Choosing a Medical Aid

 Do some research on the claim processing and payment record of the scheme.
 The how long and tedious it is to process a claim, how long it takes the scheme to acknowledge a claim once received and how long it takes to get feedback and payment.
 For this information, it’s best to ask people who are already members of the scheme or even better the staff and the doctor’s rooms.

 A last best tip to consider if you have done the research and still cannot decide on an insurer.
-Visit a financial insurer who specialises in medical insurance.
+Visit a financial broker who specialises in medical insurance, such as Curemed.
 They deal with multiple medical aid schemes at a one time.
 Also, they will go with the ones that give them best service and least amount of trouble.
 They have no direct relationship with the actual medical aid insurers, so they have no reason to pick sides.A simple cause of this is because they have nothing to gain from it.
 They will usually also broker the deal for you, meaning they deal with the problem first.